-During the crisis it is totally normal that we start to behave differently.
+During the crisis (spring 2020 lockdown in Spain) it is totally normal that we start to behave differently.
 Our bodies adapt to the fight or flight situation and stress is keeping us alert all the time.

 We might not even notice that our breath is getting shorter and shorter, shoulders seem to move closer to our ears, stomach feels upset.
 Maybe we don’t sleep as well as normal and it affects our concentration.
 We try to find some relief from social media and news but might be even more anxious afterwards.